cwshugg/plado/README.md

     * When displaying a team, display all of its members (use the core client's `get_team_members_with_extended_properties()` function)
     * Add `-u`/`--user` to display user IDs
+* Polling optimization
+    * Modify `Event_PR` and `Event_Branch` to poll only for the specified PR/branch when the user specifies a single PR/branch-of-interest
 * Implement more events
     * `Event_WI`
         * `Event_WI_Create`